 Literature – The Literature course allows students to experience literature broader and more actively, and to become emotionally and intellectually more engaged with Literature.

 Earth Science – This section covers various topics related to geology, oceanography, astronomy, meteorology, and environmental science.
-See also this website’s free GED Science video lessons and practice tests to help you get all set fast.
+See also this website’s free GED Science video lessons and practice tests to help you discover if online learning suits you well.

 Biology – In this part of the curriculum, students will gain insight into the relationships between living organisms, the origins of life, and how the human body functions.